benjaminr/mcp-koii/README.md

-# KOII - MCP Interface for EP-133 K.O.
+# MCP Interface for Teenage Engineering EP-133 K.O.
 II

 <img src="./mcp.jpg" width="318">
 <img src="./koii.jpg" width="200">

-KOII (KO-II Interface) is a Model Context Protocol (MCP) server that enables controlling the Teenage Engineering EP-133 K.O.
+This project is a Model Context Protocol (MCP) server that acts as a controller for the Teenage Engineering EP-133 K.O.
 II sampler via MIDI

 ## Features